feixue94/pram/README.md

 - All 12 subscenes in 12Scenes dataset share a model
 - All 5 subscenes in CambridgeLandmarks share a model

-### 7. Flexibility to multi-modality input
+## Open problems
+- Adaptive number landmarks determination
+- Using SAM + open vocabulary to generate semantic map

-- Any other signals (e.g. text, language, GPS, Magonemeter) can be used as tokens as input with SFD2 keypoints
+- Multi-modality localization with other tokenized signals (e.g. text, language, GPS, Magonemeter)
-- Joint task of localization and scene understanding
+- More effective solutions to 3D sparsification

 ## Preparation